open-modex/model_GENESYS-2/README.md

 # Installation Guide
+Genesys v2.0 is running solely on Linux based machines (see dependencies above).
+To be able to run the programm stick to the instructions listed below:

-Necessary library configuration for the genesys2
+Necessary library configuration for Genesys v2.0
 version: 2016-08-16
-editor: pst

-checkout as new general project convert to c++ project (Executable, Linux GCC)
+All instructions refer to the usage of Eclipse Oxigen as development environment checkout as new general project convert to c++ project (Executable, Linux GCC)